Abuse Reporting Format: Purpose

-The ARF format is designed to be extensible, providing for generic spam reporting, e.g. from users to some anti-spam center or help desk, or for opt-out operations.
+The ARF is designed to be extensible, providing for generic spam reporting, e.g. from users to some anti-spam center or help desk, or for opt-out operations.
 The format defines a new MIME type to be included in a multipart/report attachment, and includes at least the headers of the offending message.
 Although the draft description acknowledges that some operators may choose to modify or redact that portion for privacy or legal reasons, it recommends that the entire original email message be attached, including the unmodified recipient address.

 An ARF-encapsulated FBL report comes with the same subject as the offending message.
 Much like bounce messages, an abuse report consists of a human readable part, followed by a machine readable part, and the original message.
 The machine readable part's type is message/feedback-report, whose definition is the core of the draft.
 Extensibility is achieved by including a Feedback-Type field that characterizes the report.
 Possible values of this field are: